joomengine/jcb-documentation/060-The-custom-dashboard-option-in-JCB.md

 [00:00:43](https://www.youtube.com/watch?v=tU7TeYn1Djo&t=00h00m43s)

-JCB’s default dashboard supports **tabs**, which allow you to structure the admin interface into sections.
+JCB's default dashboard supports **tabs**, which allow you to structure the admin interface into sections.
 Tabs are quite powerful, letting you embed lists, stats, or even dynamic content.
-However, for many developers, this still looks *“too JCB-like”* and lacks originality.
+However, for many developers, this still looks *"too JCB-like"* and lacks originality.

 [00:01:22](https://www.youtube.com/watch?v=tU7TeYn1Djo&t=00h01m22s)

 JCB was designed to help developers **build unique components**, not cookie-cutter ones.
-If you’re comfortable with HTML, CSS, and JavaScript, you can design a completely **custom admin dashboard view**.
+If you're comfortable with HTML, CSS, and JavaScript, you can design a completely **custom admin dashboard view**.

 > **Tip:** A custom dashboard lets you express your own brand and layout while keeping the same JCB backend logic.